 - 1. Select review appraisers from TxDOT's list of pre-certified fee appraisers and meeting the requirements of Section 7.2.7.
 The review appraiser selected must follow the appraisal guidelines and procedures found in Chapter 4 of the TxDOT ROW Appraisal & Review Manual. - 2.
 Determine, in consultation with TxDOT, if additional appraisal reports or technical expert reports are required.
 Initiate, review, and reconcile each report required. - 3.
 Review all appraisal reports for each parcel to determine consistency of methodology, supporting documentation related to the conclusion reached, and compliance with TxDOT standards, as defined in Section 7.3.5.1 and this Section 7.3.5.2, the TxDOT ROW Appraisal & Review Manual, the Uniform Appraisal Standards and Federal Land Acquisitions and the requirements of the Appraisal Foundation's USPAP in effect at the time the appraisal is reviewed.
-The review appraiser must use the most current edition of the standards referenced above and continually monitor these standards to ensure the appraisals conform to the most current requirement of professional appraisal practice.
+The review appraiser must continually monitor these standards to ensure the appraisals conform to the most current requirement of professional appraisal practice.